Bible translations: Modern translation efforts

-The Bible is the most translated book in the world.
+The Bible is the most translated book in the world, with more than half of the world's languages having at least some portion of the biblical text in their language, and around 99% of people being able to access the biblical text in a language they understand.

 The United Bible Societies announced that as of 31 December 2007 the complete Bible was available in 438 languages, 123 of which included the deuterocanonical material as well as the Tanakh and New Testament.
 Either the Tanakh or the New Testament was available in an additional 1,168 languages, in some kind of translations, like the interlinear morpheme-by-morpheme translation (e.g. some Parallel Bible, with interlinear morphemic glossing).

-In 1999, Wycliffe Bible Translators announced Vision 2025—a project that intends to commence Bible translation in every remaining language community by 2025.
+In 1999, Wycliffe Bible Translators announced Vision 2025 — a project that intends to commence Bible translation in every remaining language community by 2025.
 It was realised that, at the rates of Bible translation at that point, it would take until at least 2150 until Bible translation began in every language that was needing a translation.
 Since the launch of Vision 2025, Bible translation efforts have increased dramatically, in large part due to the technology that is now available.
-Due to the increase, at current rates, Bible translation will begin in every language by 2038, thus being 112 years faster.
+By 2019, there had been a sustained reduction in the time it took to begin a new translation, and it was estimated that a new translation will begin in every language by 2038, thus being 112 years faster.
+A new translation was beginning every 120 hours (5 days), and by 2025 it was estimated a new translation work was beginning every 14 hours.

-As of October 2022, they estimated that around 128.8 million people spoke those 1,680 languages where translation work still needs to begin.
-This represents 22.7% of all languages (based off an estimate of 7,388 total languages) and 1.7% of the human population (based of a global population of 7.36 billion).
+As of September 2023, they estimated that around 99.8 million people spoke those 1,268 languages where translation work still needs to begin.
+This represents 17.1% of all languages (based off an estimate of 7,394 total languages) and 1.3% of the human population (based on a global population of 7.42 billion).
+By April 2025, this had fallen to 801 languages and further reduced to 550 by October 2025 which represented about 38.9 million people.

-In total, there are 3,799 languages without any bible translation at all, but an estimated 1,155 of these (with a population of 10.3 million people) are likely to never need a Bible because they are very similar to other languages, or spoken by very few speakers where the language will die out very soon.
+In total, it was estimated in 2024 that there are 3,736 languages without any Bible translation at all, but an estimated 1,148 of these (with a population of 9.6 million people) are likely to never need a Bible because they are very similar to other languages, or spoken by very few speakers where the language will likely die out very soon.
+In October 2025, this had reduced to 3,333 languages without any scripture.

-Bible translation is currently happening in 2,846 languages in 157 countries.
-This work impacts 1.11 billion people, or about 15 percent of all language users, who have (or will soon have) new access to at least some portions of Scripture in their first language.
+Bible translation is currently happening in approximately 4,447 languages in 167 countries.
+In November 2024, it was estimated that this work impacts 1.15 billion people, or about 15.5 percent of all language users, who have (or will soon have) new access to at least some portions of Scripture in their first language.
+In April 2025, this had risen to 1.78 billion individuals (21% of the global population).